tamaraprieto/EGA_upload_SMARTPTA/README.md

 This guide documents the full process for submitting genomic data to the [European Genome-phenome Archive (EGA)](https://ega-archive.org/).

 It is specifically aimed at **SMART-PTA or single-cell whole-genome sequencing datasets** where each sample generates hundreds to thousands of high-depth BAM files.
 Manually loading files one by one through the EGA web portal is not feasible at this scale, so this guide covers both the portal workflow (for study and sample registration) and a programmatic approach using the EGA Submitter Portal API (for batch analysis registration).
+Ultima Genomic delivers mapped alignments (BAM files) rather than raw reads.
+For that reason, the raw data will be deposited as ANALYSIS (Reference Alignment type) rather than RUNS.

 ---